Orson Pratt Huish

-Orson Pratt Huish (September 5, 1851 – December 4, 1932) was a Latter Day Saint hymnwriter.
-He wrote the words and music to "Come Unto Jesus", as well as a few other hymns found in the 1985 English edition of the hymnal of the Church of Jesus Christ of Latter-day Saints.
+Orson Pratt Huish (September 5, 1851 – December 4, 1932) was a British-born American hymnwriter and artist, associated with the Latter Day Saint movement.

+He is particularly notable for writing the words and music to "Come Unto Jesus", as well as a few other hymns found in the 1985 English edition of the hymnal of the Church of Jesus Christ of Latter-day Saints.
 His hymns have been widely sung by many choirs in many locations.

-Personal life
+Early life

 Huish was born at Blaenavon, Monmouthshire to James W. Huish and Helen Niblet.
 He was named after Orson Pratt, who was then the president of the British Mission of the LDS Church.
 At age nine, Huish went with his mother and siblings to join his father in St. Louis, Missouri.
 In 1861 the family went to Utah Territory with the Job Pingree Company of Mormon pioneers.
 They settled in Payson, where Huish worked in farming and ranching as a youth.

+Career

 In 1880, Huish formed the "Huish Band" with his brothers Edward A., Joseph W., Frank, James W. Jr., Frederick A. and his sister Florette.
 They traveled throughout Utah Territory, often performing for dances.
 Huish had been trained to perform in a band with another resident of Payson, John D. Stark.

-In 1872 Huish married Ann Pickering.

 Huish operated general stores at various times in Moab, Utah, Eugene, Oregon and Albuquerque, New Mexico.
 He also opened Huish Drug.